George Ogilvie-Forbes: Berlin 1937–1939

 Ogilvie-Forbes was appointed Counsellor to the Embassy in Berlin in early April 1937.
 Sir Nevile Henderson, the new ambassador, arrived shortly afterwards.
 It was unusual to replace an ambassador and his second-in-command at the same time especially in an embassy of such significance.
 Ogilvie-Forbes and Henderson had differing attitudes towards Hitler and the Nazi regime, and their personal relationship was strained from the start.
 Ogilvie-Forbes wrote that Henderson was "rude and domineering".
 In the various degrees of approach to Appeasement, Henderson certainly shared the views of Neville Chamberlain, and as far as possible he dealt with Chamberlain directly, regularly bypassing the Foreign Office.
 Henderson was appointed in the hope that he might befriend Hitler and thus help to moderate the latter's behaviour towards Britain.
 As late as February 1939 Henderson wrote "If we handle him (Hitler) right, my belief is that he will become gradually more pacific.
 But if we treat him as a pariah or mad dog we shall turn him irrevocably into one".
 From August 1937 onward, in the power struggle that developed between Henderson and Vansittart, Ogilvie-Forbes tended to back the latter, which made relations with the former very difficult.
 On 14 September 1938, Ogilvie-Forbes warned Ernst von Weizsäcker, the State Secretary of the Auswärtiges Amt, that the proposal of Neville Chamberlain to allow the Sudetenland to be incorporated into the Reich showed how far Britain was willing to go to save the peace, but if Germany kept up its current negative attitude, then the result would be war.
-In speaking to Weizsacker, Ogilvie-Forbes was saying essentially the same thing as Henderson, but in far stronger and blunter language.
+In speaking to Weizsäcker, Ogilvie-Forbes was saying essentially the same thing as Henderson, but in far stronger and blunter language.

-In October 1938, Ogilive-Forbes wrote to Sir Oliver Harvey, the Principal Private Secretary Secretary to the Foreign Secretary, Lord Halifax: "In the major political business of this Embassy I have always been ignored.
+In October 1938, Ogilive-Forbes wrote to Sir Oliver Harvey, the Principal Private Secretary to the Foreign Secretary, Lord Halifax: "In the major political business of this Embassy I have always been ignored.
 My views or participation are neither asked for nor wanted nor do I see the papers (and by no means all of them) until long after action.
 It is also very difficult to work for one who is so often excited, rude and domineering over trivial and [sensitive? (text unclear)] matters and all the more discouraging because I have been constantly loyal to both his personality and his policy, as is my duty."